 I didn’t let up even when it collapsed and tried to crawl back into the ocean, its body diminishing atom by atom, bit by bit.
 I finally stopped when I saw it covered entirely in nanites, only possible because they had been at work on so much of it.
 I took a moment to pull out the hose and close up my hatches before skipping over to it and wiping it away.

 Cthulhu was now no longer a giant winged octopus monster.
 Now, it was a pale, nude redhead.
 And me there, positioned behind her.
 “Told you I’d make you into a girl,” I told her.
 She looked up at me and screamed.
 I jumped back to give myself room for a running kick right between Cthulhu’s shapely new asscheeks.
 She flew off back into that ocean with the loud crack of breaking bone.
 And I don’t just mean a little ways into the water.
-I broke my own foot with that kick, so I sat down to watc her fly off into the distance and begin skipping off the surface of the water before sinking below the distant waves.
+I broke my own foot with that kick, so I sat down to watch her fly off into the distance.
+She skipped before she sank into the waves.

 I pulled my boot off with a pained grunt and stuck my foot in a puddle of the nanite gel, still wincing.
 I saw Alhazred approach well in advance.
 He stepped over to look into the distance at where I’d kicked his literally emasculated god so hard she almost bounced over the horizon and, for all the flat earthers know, over the edge of the Earth.